I-601A, Application for Provisional Unlawful Presence Waiver

-Certain immediate relatives of U.S. Citizens may use this form to request a provisional unlawful presence waiver under Immigration and Nationality Act Section 212 (a)(9)(B) and 8 CFR 212.7(e), before departing the United States to appear at a U.S. Embassy or consulate for an immigrant visa interview.
-For more information see the Provisional Unlawful Presence Waiver web page.
+Certain immigrant visa applicants who are relatives of U.S. citizens or lawful permanent residents may use this application to request a provisional waiver of the unlawful presence grounds of inadmissibility under Immigration and Nationality Act section 212 (a)(9)(B) before departing the United States to appear at a U.S. Embassy or Consulate for an immigrant visa interview.
+For more information, see our Provisional Unlawful Presence Waiver page.

-Mail your Form I-601A to the Chicago Lockbox facility:
+Mail your Form I-601A to the Chicago lockbox.

 P.O.
 Box 4599

 Chicago, IL 60680-4599

 Attn: I-601A (Box 4599)

 If you are younger than 79, you must also pay $85 for biometric services.